Question of the Day graphing activities for Preschool, Pre-K, and Kindergarten

 Why should I have a Question of the Day?

-From a mathematical standpoint, using a question of the day can help your students understand and use mathematical language such as more than, less than, equal, and the same.
-Question of the day can also support literacy development because the students are learning to recognize their names in print, understand that print has meaning, track the print in the sentence, and use picture cues to help them understand the text.
+From a mathematical standpoint, graphing and answering questions can help your students understand and use mathematical language such as more than, less than, equal, and the same.
+Reading the questions daily supports the development of emergent literacy skills.
+When children engage in this activity they are learning to recognize their names in print, understand that print has meaning, track the print in the sentence, and use picture cues to help them understand the text.

 What type of questions should I ask?

 In preschool and kindergarten the questions asked can be very simple yes or no questions that can be easily illustrated with only one picture.
-For example, in the picture above the question reads “Do you like rainbows?” followed by a picture of a rainbow.
+For example, the question “Do you like carrots?” is followed by a picture of a carrot.
 This is a very straight forward question that is easily illustrated with only one picture.
 If the question is not easily illustrated with a picture, such as “Do you have a brother?” and the picture shows a boy the students might not understand the question and become confused.